 On the other hand, maybe it's something as simple as following the sun.
 Research shows that violent crime goes up with increased temperature, to a certain point (about 80 degrees Fahrenheit or 27 degrees Celsius).
 April is about the time when the frost starts to come off the pumpkin in many parts of the world, including Boston, but it's not yet hot [source: Keim].

 Whether or not you believe there's a trend, the number of prominent acts of violence that have occurred in Aprils past is at least a bit curious and at most utterly horrifying.
-If you're not ready to make up your mind about the existence of and reasons for heightened April violence, try the links to other related articles on the next page.
+If you're not ready to make up your mind about the existence of and reasons for heightened April violence, try the links to other related articles below.

 Author's Note: Is April the most violent month?

 There is a reason I waited until May to hop on out of the womb all those years ago: I am a (music) lover, not a fighter.
 Like Christmas for music fans, every year the fifth month means a fresh batch of new tunes and the beginning of the outdoor concert season.
 This year alone, I'm happy to celebrate my birthday with excellent hot-off-the-presses records from Vampire Weekend and The National as well as anticipated, but ultimately lackluster, efforts from Phoenix and the Strokes.
 It is good to be a Taurus.

 - Fantz, Ashley.
 "18 years after Waco, Davidians believe Koresh was God."
 CNN.
 April 14, 2011.
 (May 13, 2013) http://www.cnn.com/2011/US/04/14/waco.koresh.believers/index.html

 - Grinberg, Emanuella.
 "Boston, Oklahoma City, Waco: Why Patriots Day?"
 CNN.
 April 16, 2013.
 (May 13, 2013) http://www.cnn.com/2013/04/15/us/patriots-day-boston-bombing